 A freelance writer and blogger, Sally Matheny’s writing is published in worldwide, national, regional, online and print publications including Appleseeds, Clubhouse Jr., Homeschooling Today, Practical Homeschooling, Keys for Kids, and The Old Schoolhouse.
 Sally also writes wholesome and entertaining books for children.

-Speaking at events for women, children, and married couples, Sally encourages people to live victorious and to courageously tell the next generation wondrous things.
+Speaking at events for women, children, and married couples, Sally encourages people to live victoriously and to courageously tell the next generation wondrous things.

-She and her husband have three children, two sons-in-law, and armfuls of grandbabies.
+She and her husband have three children, two sons-in-law, and armsful of grandbabies.
 They live in the North Carolina foothills of the Blue Ridge Mountains.

 You can connect with Sally here: